Super Falcons: 'Negative' comment proves Randy Waldrum is out of his depth as Nigeria boss

 If the NFF is serious about forestalling these occurrences, it behoves them to alter this state of affairs, and put in place a robust, fair framework, with clear rules of engagement between the press and the national teams.
 What exactly are the obligations of the coaches and players to members of the press, both in and out of competition?
 What happens when those responsibilities are not met, or if the privilege is abused?

-These are the questions that need to be answered, beyond whatever private upbraiding and insincere apology is set to follow.
+These are the questions that need to be answered, beyond the private upbraiding and insincere apology that are set to follow.

 More from category